 So, the second question has now been answered.
 The speed does have a statistically significant effect on the time to get to work.
 Now, for the third question.

 If there is not a significant correlation between x and y, the correlation is, of course, worthless to you.
 But just because a correlation is statistically significant does not mean that it is of any real use to you.

 There is another number that often appears in regression output.
 This number is the R2 value.
-Please see the link above to see how R2 is calculated.
+R2 is given by 1 – SSResidual/SSTotal where SS is the sum of squares in the ANOVA table above.
 R2 essentially measures the amount of variation in y that is explained by the variation in x.

 The value of R2 for the speed and time to get to work data is 46.5%.
 This means that about 46% of the variation in time to get to work is explained by the variation in speed.
 So, changing speed does have some impact, but it is not the entire reason that the time to get to work varies.

 What value of R2 makes a correlation useful to you?
 It depends on the situation.
 To “control” y by controlling x requires a high R2 value – probably 80% or more.
 But to impact y by controlling x, the value of R2 can be lower, like in the speed and time to get to work example.